-Columbus Crew rallies to tie expansion FC Cincinnati 2-2
+Servania scores twice, FC Dallas beats Minnesota United 5-3

-COLUMBUS, Ohio (AP) — Gyasi Zardes and Pedro Santos scored and the Columbus Crew overcame a two-goal deficit to tie FC Cincinnati 2-2 on Saturday night in the first regular-season game between the in-state rivals.
+COLUMBUS, Ohio (AP) — Gyasi Zardes and Pedro Santos scored and Columbus overcame a two-goal deficit to tie FC Cincinnati in the first regular-season game between the in-state rivals.

 Columbus (7-14-5) is unbeaten in its last five games.